wpengine/github-action-wpe-site-deploy/DEVELOPMENT.md

 3. Approve, then "Squash and merge" the PR into `main`.

 Merging the versioning PR will run a workflow that creates or updates all necessary tags.
 It will also create a new release in GitHub.

-## Managing the Dockerfile & Docker Image

-The base of the `Dockerfile` is hosted as a Docker image on DockerHub.
-The image is originally built locally from `Dockerfiles/Dockerfile` and pushed up to DockerHub.

-The main `Dockerfile` at the project root imports the `wpengine/gha:base-stable` hosted image from DockerHub.
-Customizations to the image should be added below the base image for code that is updated more frequently, such as:
-- entrypoint.sh
-- exclude.txt

-All other customizations that are updated less frequently, or managed by 3rd parties, should be added to the `base-stable` image.
-Rebuild and push the image to DockerHub to update the image.

-## Updating the Docker Image
-The `base-stable` Docker Image will rarely need to be updated, however it may be necessary to update it manually* from time to time.

-- Build the docker image locally:
-`docker build --no-cache -t wpengine/gha:base-stable Dockerfiles`

-- Push the image to DockerHub:
-`docker push wpengine/gha:base-stable`

-Once the hosted Docker image is updated, it will need to be imported (or updated) on the main project `Dockerfile`.
-If the Dockerhub tag name (image version) has changed, update the existing line in the project root `Dockerfile` to match the new tag name.
-- Update the root Docker file for the project with the latest version of the Docker Image:tagname. i.e.:
-`FROM wpengine/gha:base-stable`

-_*TO DO: Process will be automated in the future._